-Families of children with disabilities entering kindergarten in September 2019 need to take part in two processes.
+Families of children with disabilities entering kindergarten in September will take part in two processes.
 They are:

-Please join us at one of our upcoming Kindergarten Orientation Meetings in November or December to learn more about these two processes
+You can join us at a Kindergarten Orientation Meeting to learn more about these two processes:

 Special Education for Children Entering Kindergarten

 The DOE will work with you to consider whether your child needs special education in Kindergarten, and if so, develop an Individualized Education Program (IEP).
 This is called the "Turning 5" process, and your participation is important.

 Please email Turning5@schools.nyc.gov to request of copy of the "Kindergarten Orientation Guide for Families of Students with Disabilities Entering Kindergarten in Fall 2024.”